Skip to main content

 Getting Started

 Welcome to the WebdriverIO documentation.
 It will help you to get started fast.
-If you run into problems, you can find help and answers on our Matrix Support Channel or you can hit me on Twitter.
+If you run into problems, you can find help and answers on our Discord Support Server or you can hit me on Twitter.

 info